anchen1011/toflow/README.md

 **inpath**: The path to the input sequence.

-**outpath**: The path to where the result stores (the default value is ./demo_output).
+**outpath**: The path to where the result stores (the default value is ../demo_output).

 ## Vimeo-90K Dataset

 We also build a large-scale, high-quality video dataset, Vimeo90K, downloaded from [vimeo.com](vimeo.com).
-This dataset designed for the following four video processing tasks: temporal frame interpolation, video denoising, video deblocking, and video super-resolution.
+This dataset is designed for the following four video processing tasks: temporal frame interpolation, video denoising, video deblocking, and video super-resolution.
 ![This image cannot be displayed.
 Please open this link in another browser: https://github.com/anchen1011/toflow/raw/master/data/doc/dataset.png](data/doc/dataset.png)

 Vimeo-90K consists of the following subsets：